IAAUTECO-inc/.github/profile/README.md

 We are building systems that guarantee **digital sovereignty**, **social inclusion**, and **uncompromising security**.

----

-## 💡 Our Commitment: Open Source for All, Especially Those in Need
+## 💡 Our Commitment: Open Source for All

 We are firm believers that the most critical assistance technologies (AI, Robotics) must be **auditable and enduring**.
-Our architecture is designed on an ethical **Open Core** model, where the technical foundations will eventually be made public to guarantee full trust and accountability.
+Our architecture is designed on an ethical **Open Core** model: the technical foundations will eventually be made public to guarantee full trust and accountability.

 * **The Core is Under Development:** Our open-source systems are currently in the initial design and hardening phase.
 We plan to open up the foundational repositories for community auditing and contributions at a later date.